Deep learning modelling of manufacturing and build variations on multi-stage axial compressors aerodynamics: Conclusion

-The authors would like to thank Siemens Energy Industrial Turbomachinery Ltd. for allowing the publication of this research, as well as Richard Bluck and Roger Wells for their support and comments.
-This work was supported and funded by Siemens Energy Industrial Turbomachinery Ltd.
+\paragraph{Acknowledgments} The authors would like to thank Siemens Energy Industrial Turbomachinery Ltd. for allowing the publication of this research, as well as Richard Bluck and Roger Wells for their support and comments.